RedisAI/VectorSimilarity/docs/disk_hnsw_multithreaded_architecture.md

 ## Overview

-This document describes the architectural changes introduced in the `dorer-disk-poc-add-delete-mt` branch compared to the original `disk-poc` branch.
-The focus is on multi-threading, synchronization, concurrency in writing to disk, and performance enhancements.
+This document describes the multi-threaded architecture of the HNSWDisk index, focusing on synchronization, concurrency in writing to disk, and performance enhancements.

-## Key Architectural Changes
+## Key Architectural Components

-### 1. Insertion Mode
+### 1. Lightweight Insert Jobs

-**Previous single threaded approach:** Vectors were accumulated in batches before being written to disk, requiring complex coordination between threads.

-**Current approach:** Each insert job is self-contained and can write directly to disk upon completion, optimized for workloads where disk writes are cheap but neighbor searching (reads from disk) is the bottleneck.
+Each insert job is lightweight and only stores metadata (vectorId, elementMaxLevel).
+Vector data is looked up from shared storage when the job executes, minimizing memory usage when many jobs are queued.

 ```
 ┌──────────────────────────────────────────────────────────────┐